 Dedicated to Serving all Citizens of Morrow

-The Morrow Emergency Communications Center is dedicated to serving all citizens of Morrow and Lake City as well as all visitors in fire/rescue and police related emergency calls.
+The Morrow Emergency Communications Center is dedicated to serving all citizens of Morrow and all visitors in fire/rescue and police related emergency calls.

 Our center is committed to providing the quickest and most efficient emergency response possible.
 Operating 7 days a week, 24 hours a day, the MECC has an exceptional track record of 81.7 percent of calls being answered within five seconds, with many of those calls answered within just two seconds, compared to the national average of about ten seconds.
 These few seconds are extremely crucial, as many emergency calls deal with life threatening situations.